Spellsinger: Jon-Tom

-Jonathan Thomas Meriweather, called 'Jon-Tom,' is the protagonist in most of the books.
+Jonathan Thomas Meriweather, called "Jon-Tom", is the protagonist in most of the books.
 He is a student in law at UCLA who is pulled through to this world from Earth by the wizard Clothahump.
 Since Jon-Tom is high on hallucinogenic drugs at the time, he initially believes that he is dreaming.
 This belief is soon dispelled when Mudge the Otter stabs him.
 Mudge, who considers Jonathon Thomas' full name to be too long-winded, nicknames him Jon-Tom.
 Jon-Tom is an easygoing person, a bit naive, and also someone who seems to look for the best in people.
 His social skills seem a bit awkward, especially in Mudge's world, and he initially makes a few faux-pas.

-His main advantage is that he discovers he is able to wield the power of a spellsinger, a mage who can use songs to cast spells.
+His main advantage is that, as he discovers, he is able to wield the power of a spellsinger, a mage who can use songs to cast spells.
 Unfortunately, he has considerable difficulty learning to control the magic and the results are somewhat unpredictable, but usually still useful.
 For instance, in a duel with another spellsinger, Jon-Tom sings "Dirty Deeds Done Dirt Cheap," expecting a horde of minions to attack his opponent, but his opponent comments how he barely warded off getting his throat cut instead.

 Eventually he matures and gains mastery of his power, and marries Talea (a friend of Mudge).
 Their child's own adventures, along with Mudge and Weegee's children, are the focus of the later two books.

 Mudge

-Mudge the Otter is an otter who appears to be an anti-hero in the series due to him being a womanizer, a thief, an alcoholic and a gambler.
+Mudge is an otter who appears to be an anti-hero in the series due to him being a womanizer, a thief, an alcoholic and a gambler.
 He also does not take life seriously at all.
 These traits seem to be common to the otter species in the Spellsinger world, but Mudge takes it to the extreme.
 He initially encounters Jon-Tom after more or less colliding with him.
 It is Mudge who convinces Jon-Tom that he is not dreaming by stabbing him with a sword.
 Despite the fact that he and Jon-Tom had a shaky start, ultimately the duo slowly became close friends through their adventures (though in most books Mudge ends up going unwillingly at the start).